djeada/Linux-Notes/notes/hardware.md

-## Hardware
+## Hardware and Linux

-Hardware compatibility is an important consideration when installing Linux on a computer.
-Most modern hardware is compatible with Linux out of the box, but some older or more obscure hardware may require additional drivers or configuration.
+### Compatibility

+Linux works well with most new hardware, but some old or uncommon hardware might need extra drivers or settings.

-## Hardware Architecture
+### Hardware Architecture

-Linux supports a wide range of hardware architectures, including x86, ARM, and PowerPC, among others.
-This makes it a popular choice for embedded systems, servers, and other specialized hardware.
+Linux supports many hardware architectures like x86, ARM, and PowerPC, making it great for embedded systems, servers, and special hardware.

-## Accessing Hardware in Linux
+### Accessing Hardware in Linux

-Hardware is accessed using device files located in the /dev directory.
-These files represent the various hardware devices installed on the system, and can be accessed using various system calls and utilities.
+Access hardware using device files in the /dev folder.
+These files represent the hardware devices and can be accessed with system calls and tools.

-## Managing Hardware in Linux
+### Managing Hardware in Linux

-There are several commands that can be used to check hardware information.
-In general, these commands can be divided into two categories:
+Use commands to check hardware information.
+These commands can be split into groups:

-Information about the internal hardware
+#### Internal Hardware Information

-* `lsusb`: displays a list of the USB devices that are connected to the system.
-It shows the vendor and product ID of each device, as well as its manufacturer and product name.
+* `lsusb`: shows USB devices, vendor and product ID, manufacturer, and product name.
-* `lspci`: displays a list of the PCI devices that are connected to the system.
-It shows the vendor and device ID of each device, as well as its class and function.
+* `lspci`: shows PCI devices, vendor and device ID, class, and function.
-* `lsdev`: displays a list of the devices that are known to the system.
-It shows the device type, device name, and device driver for each device.
+* `lsdev`: shows devices known to the system, device type, device name, and device driver.
-* `lsblk`: displays a list of the block devices that are connected to the system.
-It shows the device name, size, and type for each device.
+* `lsblk`: shows block devices, device name, size, and type.
-* `lscpu`: displays information about the CPU in the system.
-It shows the processor architecture, number of CPUs, number of cores, and other information.
+* `lscpu`: shows CPU information, processor architecture, number of CPUs, number of cores, and more.

-Information about the plugged devices
+#### Plugged Devices Information

-* `dmesg`: displays the kernel ring buffer, which contains messages from the kernel and device drivers.
-It can be used to view information about plugged devices, as well as other system events.
+* `dmesg`: shows kernel ring buffer with messages from the kernel and device drivers.
+It helps to see information about plugged devices and other system events.

+### Linux Hardware Drivers

+Linux comes with many built-in drivers for common hardware.
+Some hardware needs proprietary drivers, which can be found on the manufacturer's website or through third-party repositories.

+### Monitoring Hardware

+Monitor hardware health, temperature, and performance using tools like:

+* `sensors`: shows temperature sensors, fan speeds, and voltage information.
+* `hddtemp`: shows hard drive temperature.
+* `iotop`: shows disk I/O usage by processes.
+* `iftop`: shows network bandwidth usage by connections.

+### Troubleshooting Hardware Issues

+Diagnose hardware problems using tools like:

+* `smartctl`: checks hard drive health using SMART (Self-Monitoring, Analysis, and Reporting Technology).
+* `badblocks`: scans for bad sectors on a hard drive.
+* `memtest86`: tests memory for errors.

-These are just a few of the many commands that can be used to check hardware information in Linux.
-To learn more about these commands and their options, you can consult the man pages or use the `--help` option.
+To learn about commands and their options, check the man pages or use the `--help` option.